Potts model on recursive lattices: some new exact results: Simple applications

 Here we will consider the case of $2\times n$ square ladder lattices.\footnote{We solve this system for illustration purposes only since the solution was already obtained in \cite{Shrock2000388}.} As illustrated in Fig. \ref{ladder}, it is easy to find for this lattice its corresponding initial graph $I$ and its building block $H$.\footnote{It is important to observe that there is a certain arbitrariness in the choice of $H$.
 For example, one could choose instead to join the graphs by the two vertices along a diagonal of the square.}

-For this case we have $L_y=2$ and by direct calculation it is easy to see that $N=2$: as explained in Fig. \ref{basis}, we only have here the original graph corresponding to $Z_0$ and one graph with the two vertices at the end identified with each other.
+For this case we have $L_y=2$ and by direct calculation it is easy to see that $N=2$ as explained in Fig. \ref{basis}.
+Here we only have the original graph corresponding to $Z_0$ and the graph with the two vertices at the end identified with each other.
 The vector of the initial graph $I$ is then,